-Brushing your teeth is an important part of maintaining your dental health, so it’s natural to stress over which brush will give you the best results.
+Since you were little, you were probably told the importance of brushing your teeth twice a day.
+So it’s natural to stress over which brush will give you the best results.

-Here’s the thing— manual and electric toothbrushes both deliver as long as you are brushing at a 45 degree angle with your gums and using a soft bristled brush.
-Need a little more information about your options?
-We’ve compiled a list of pros and cons for each in order for you to make the best decision for your teeth!
+Manual and electric toothbrushes both do a sufficient job.
+No matter what brush you use, It’s important to brush at a 45 degree angle on your gums and use a soft bristled brush.
+We’ve complied a list or pros and cons for each in order for you to make the best decision for your teeth!

 User-friendly: An electric toothbrush is easy to use.
 As long as you’re angling the brush head correctly, you are all set.
-Not to mention, electric brushing adds some thrill to the tedious act of cleaning your teeth!
+Not to mention, electric brushing is an exciting way to clean your teeth!